 What if you only have one day to tour Venice?
 Which sights should you give priority to?
-We give you a full day’s itinerary for a perfect day in Venice.
-We give you some other ideas at the end of the post if you have more time in Venice.
+We give you a full one day itinerary for Venice.
+And if you have more time in Venice, we give you some other ideas at the end of the post.

 Venice has so many sights worth visiting there is no end to the choices.
 If you only have one day and you are cramming in as much as possible and it is summer, take water, hat and sunscreen.
 Be aware Venice is also more expensive than other parts of Italy.